-What is revenue cycle management means for physician practices?
+What is revenue cycle management means for physician credentialing practices?
 The revenue cycle for a physician practice means tracking payments and revenue collection from patients.
 It starts with registration and scheduling of patients, proceeds to insurance verification, co-pay collection, handling health records, coding of clinical procedures performed, charge entry, claim scrubbing and submission, payment posting, denial management, A/R follow-ups, and compiling collection statements.

 More than 23% of the total healthcare providers in the United States are independent practices which mostly comprised of solo physicians or a team of 2 – 5 physicians, and medical practices with 31 – 100 physicians represent 11%.
 These independent practices represent a major part of the medical providers and manage most of the care delivery system along with hospitals and large medical entities, treating millions of patients every year.